Go Ape’s famous TreeTop Challenge is available all around the UK. Read this family’s guide to Go Ape…

 Click on the picture to see a larger version and try and spot me.
 You can hardly see me – that’s how long this zip wire was – and this was only one.

-Each Tree Top Adventure has a number of ‘crossings’.
+Each Tree Top Challenge has a number of ‘crossings’.
 These are crossings you make between tree-to-tree.

 They get quite inventive at Go Ape.
 Some crossings you’re walking a beam, others a tightrope and one was even through barrels floating up in the tree canopy (not my favourite – see our video to see what I mean!).